ALaamohamed581/E-Learning/README.md

 - **Role-Based Access**: Different permissions and functionalities based on user role (student/teacher).
 - **Course Management**: Teachers can create and manage courses, while students can view and enroll in them.
 - **Interactive Learning**: Students can track their progress through the course materials.
-- **Payment Integration**: Stripe and PayPal integration for handling course payments.

 ## Tech Stack

 - **Backend**: NestJS